 Although it showcases traditional crafts, the nativity scene path in adjacent Rathauspark is quite new.
 Each year, about 10 to 15 hand-made nativity scenes line up, set into a contemporary context such as regional poverty, or family.
 If you like nativity scenes, you will get the largest choice of any Vienna Christmas market in one place at Rathausplatz.

 Live Advent Music at Christkindlmarkt Rathausplatz

 In December, gospel choirs and brass bands perform each evening from 6.30 pm to 7.00 pm on the stage beneath the Christmas tree (until 23rd December).

-From the City Hall’s cathedral-like tower, a group of regional brass musicians trumpet Christmas songs between 8.00 pm and 8.30 pm daily from 30th November.
+From the City Hall’s cathedral-like tower, a group of regional brass musicians trumpet Christmas songs between 7.00 pm and 7.30 pm, and between 8.00 pm and 8.30 pm, daily from 30th November to 23rd December.
 If you prefer a warmer musical setting, find out more about indoor Advent and Christmas Concerts.

 During the advent weekends in the run up to Christmas, advent choirs sing traditional Austrian and international Christmas songs in the City Hall’s ballroom.
-Enter for free from Friday to Sunday, usually 3.30 pm to 7.00 pm.
-24th December: 3.30 to 4.30 pm.
+Enter for free Saturday and Sunday, 4.00 pm to 7.00 pm.
+24th December: 4.00 pm to 4.30 pm.